Kwiebs/Forpetswithlove/exampleSite/content/english/blog/stop-cat-scratching-couch.md

 Before we dive into solutions, understand this: **Your cat isn't being naughty.** Scratching is natural, instinctual behavior hardwired into every feline.
 The key isn't stopping the behavior—it's redirecting it to appropriate surfaces.

-In this comprehensive guide, you'll discover **7 proven methods** that actually work, backed by feline behavior science and real-world success stories.
+In this complete guide, you'll discover **7 proven methods** that actually work, backed by feline behavior science and real-world success stories.

 ---

-## Why Cats Scratch Furniture (The Science Behind the Behavior)
+## Why cats scratch furniture (the science behind the behavior)

-Understanding *why* your cat scratches is crucial for finding effective solutions.
+Understanding *why* your cat scratches is important for finding effective solutions.
 Cats scratch for four main reasons:

 ### 1. Territory Marking (It's Not Personal)
 Cats have scent glands in their paws that release pheromones when they scratch.
 These chemical messages say "I was here" and "this is my space."
 When your cat scratches the couch, they're claiming it as territory, not destroying it maliciously.

 ### 2. Essential Nail Maintenance
 Scratching removes dead outer claw sheaths, keeping nails sharp and healthy.
-In the wild, this is crucial for hunting and self-defense.
+In the wild, this is important for hunting and self-defense.
 Indoor cats retain this instinct even if they're well-fed.

 ### 3. Full-Body Stretching (Cat Yoga)
 Watch closely: when cats scratch, they extend their front legs, arch their back, and dig claws in.
 This stretches muscles from shoulders to toes—it's essential feline yoga that feels amazing.